 What is SAP HANA on Azure (Large Instances)?

 SAP HANA on Azure (Large Instances) is a unique solution to Azure.
 In addition to providing virtual machines for deploying and running SAP HANA, Azure offers you the possibility to run and deploy SAP HANA on bare-metal servers that are dedicated to you.
 The SAP HANA on Azure (Large Instances) solution builds on non-shared host/server bare-metal hardware that is assigned to you.
 The server hardware is embedded in larger stamps that contain compute/server, networking, and storage infrastructure.
 As a combination, it's HANA tailored data center integration (TDI) certified.
 SAP HANA on Azure (Large Instances) offers different server SKUs or sizes.
-Units can have 72 CPUs and 768 GB of memory and go up to units that have 960 CPUs and 20 TB of memory.
+Units can have 36 Intel CPU cores and 768 GB of memory and go up to units that have up to 480 Intel CPU cores and up to 24 TB of memory.

 The customer isolation within the infrastructure stamp is performed in tenants, which looks like:

 - Networking: Isolation of customers within infrastructure stack through virtual networks per customer assigned tenant.
 A tenant is assigned to a single customer.
 A customer can have multiple tenants.
 The network isolation of tenants prohibits network communication between tenants in the infrastructure stamp level, even if the tenants belong to the same customer.

 - Storage components: Isolation through storage virtual machines that have storage volumes assigned to them.
 Storage volumes can be assigned to one storage virtual machine only.
 A storage virtual machine is assigned exclusively to one single tenant in the SAP HANA TDI certified infrastructure stack.
 As a result, storage volumes assigned to a storage virtual machine can be accessed in one specific and related tenant only.
 They aren't visible between the different deployed tenants.